LaurenceJJones/workshop-katacoda/crowdsec-kubernetes/intro.md

 2- Install the Traefik Ingress Controller

-3- Install the hello-world app
+3- Install CrowdSec

-4- Install CrowdSec
+4- Install the remediation component middleware

-5- Install the remediation component middleware
+5- Install the helloWorld app

 6- Test the setup